JoggAI-Tech/docs/api-reference/API Documentation/CreateAvatarVideoWithInstantAvatar.md

 Using the JoggAI API, you can create videos with Instant Avatars.
 In this tutorial, we'll guide you through making a video using your customized Instant Avatar and cloned Voice.

-First, create your Instant Avatar in the JoggAI app on the [Create Instant Avatar page](https://app.jogg.ai/create-instant-avatar).
+First, create your Instant Avatar on the [Create Instant Avatar page](https://app.jogg.ai/create-instant-avatar).
 Then, use the `My Instant Avatars` List endpoint to obtain your Avatar ID, and the `My Voices List` endpoint to retrieve your Voice for video creation.

 #### My Instant Avatars List